-- Completion by the individual of a digital questionnaire inquiring about - Symptoms that the individual might be experiencing. - Exposure of the individual to someone being tested for COVID-19 or who has symptoms compatible with COVID-19. - Members in the individual's family who may be currently quarantined due to exposure to COVID-19 or whether the individual is currently under isolation or quarantine orders. - If the employee responds "yes" to any of these categories, they are restricted from entering the facility and may be required to quarantine. - Touchless temperature taking. - Temperature of 100.4 or greater is the threshold to bar an individual from entering the facility.
+- Completion by the individual of a digital questionnaire inquiring about - Symptoms that the individual might be experiencing. - Exposure of the individual to someone who has tested positive for COVID-19

-- Employees and those performing temperature checks are both required to wear face coverings during the process. - All employees have been told not to come to work if sick and to follow LADPH guidance for self-isolation, if showing COVID symptoms or testing positive for COVID. - Employees who remain at home due to COVID symptoms or a positive test should contact their immediate supervisor for further direction and information. - Employees who receive a positive COVID test results should immediately contact their supervisor. - Teachers and staff are required to indicate via a digital exit questionnaire where in the facility they visited during the work day.
-This will assist in maximizing the efficiency of evening disinfection. - Visits to facilities are for essential purposes and by appointment only. - Visitors are limited to only essential areas at the facilities. - o Staff will direct visitors to essential areas for meeting purposes. - Any essential, in-person visit by a guest will maintain social distancing requirements (6 feet of space, masks, etc...)
+- Whether the individual has recently been tested for COVID-19 due to exposure or symptoms and is awaiting results. - o Whether the individual has tested positive for COVID-19 in the last 14 days. - If the employee responds "yes" to any of these categories, they are restricted from entering the facility and may be required to quarantine. - Touchless temperature taking. - Temperature of 100.4 or greater is the threshold to bar an individual from entering the facility. - Employees and those performing temperature checks are both required to wear face coverings during the process. - NOTE: Employees who have successfully completed the Parent Locker screening application for the day are not required to have their temperature checked. - All employees have been told not to come to work if sick and to follow LADPH guidance for self-isolation, if showing COVID-19 symptoms, testing positive for COVID, or being exposed to a known COVID-19 case. - Employees who remain at home due to COVID-19 symptoms or a positive test should contact their immediate supervisor for further direction and information. - Employees who receive a positive COVID-19 test results should immediately contact their supervisor. - NOTE: Fully vaccinated Close Contacts are not required to quarantine, but are recommended to get a COVID-19 test. - These individuals shall continue to self-monitor COVID-19 symptoms for 14 days following the exposure. - NOTE: Close Contract persons who have recovered from laboratory-confirmed COVID-19 within the last 90 days are not required to quarantine. - Teachers and staff are required to indicate where in the facility they visited during the work day.
+This will assist in maximizing the efficiency of evening disinfection. - Visits to facilities are for essential purposes and by appointment only. - Visitors are limited to only essential areas at the facilities. - Staff will direct visitors to essential areas for meeting purposes.

+• Any essential, in-person visit by a guest will maintain social distancing requirements (six feet of space, masks, etc...)